envere/FinTrack/milestone1.md

 # Milestone 1

-*Proposed Orbital Tier: * Apollo 11
+- Proposed orbital tier: Apollo 11

 ## Overview
 This is a stock portfolio tracker that helps users to conveniently track their financial assets independent of brokerage accounts.